SAP-samples/teched2022-DA261/exercises/sap_btp/ex1/README.md

-# Exercise 1 - Overview of the SAP Business Technology Platform (SAP BTP)
+# Overview of the SAP Business Technology Platform (SAP BTP)

 This exercise will provide a brief overview of the SAP BTP and demonstrate how to access the SAP HANA Cloud service.